keefm6776/ij-artefact-sales-site/README.md

 2. Images uploaded to display with the artefacts.
 3. Javascript for Stripe and my custom javascript.
 4. Font-Awesome CSS and Font Files.

+Each time I updated any of my static files, before running the app I had to run the following, 'python3 manage.py collectstatic' to update the static files in the AWS bucket.

 To create a bucket, I had to: